How is chronic lymphocytic leukemia diagnosed?

 An important factor is if the cells look mature (like normal blood cells that can fight infections).
 Some leukemia cells can lack features of normal blood cells and are not effective in fighting infections.
 The most immature cells are called lymphoblasts (or blasts).
 Chronic lymphocytic leukemia cells usually appear mature.

 A key feature of a bone marrow sample is its cellularity.
-Normal bone marrow contains a certain number of blood-forming cells and fat cells.
+Normal bone marrow has a certain number of blood-forming cells and fat cells.
 Marrow with too many blood-forming cells is said to be hypercellular.
 If too few blood-forming cells are found, the marrow is called hypocellular.
 Doctors also look to see how much of the normal marrow has been replaced by CLL cells.

 The pattern of spread of CLL cells in the bone marrow is also important.
 A pattern where the cells are in small groups (nodular or interstitial pattern) often indicates a better outlook than if the cells are scattered throughout the marrow (a diffuse pattern).